-In addition to Murphy being arguably the greatest individual baseball player on the planet in this decade, he was also the poster boy and face of Major League Baseball during this time thanks to Ted Turner and TBS showing most Atlanta Braves games on cable television.
+In addition to Murphy being arguably the greatest individual baseball player in this decade, he was also the poster boy and face of Major League Baseball thanks to Ted Turner and TBS showing most Atlanta Braves games.
 The Braves were known as “America’s Team” throughout the nation in an era when people didn’t often see teams from other markets on a regular basis.
 Nobody served as a better face of the game than Dale Murphy.

-In the 1980s, only Mike Schmidt hit more home runs, only Eddie Murray had more RBI, and nobody had more total bases.
-In addition to being one of the great power hitting and run producing players of the ten-year span, he was also a star defensively, evident by his five Gold Glove awards.
+In the 1980s, only Mike Schmidt hit more home runs, only Eddie Murray had more RBI, and nobody scored more runs, had more extra-base hits, or more total bases than Dale Murphy.
+He also finished fifth in hits.
+In addition to being one of the great power hitting and run producing players, he was a star defensively, evident by his five Gold Gloves.

 Dale Murphy started the 1980s by hitting 33 home runs, which was good for third in the National League.

-Although he only clubbed 13 round trippers in 1981, one has to remember it was during the strike shortened season.
-It was still good enough to finish top ten in the league.
+Although he only clubbed 13 round trippers in 1981, it was during the strike shortened season and good enough to finish top ten in the league.

 His best year, and another NL MVP trophy, was 1983 when he hit .302, with 36 HRs, 121 RBI, and scored 131 runs.
 He stole 30 bases while only being caught four times.
-He became only the third player in the history of Major League Baseball to have a .300/30/30 season.
+He became the third player in history to have a .300/30/30 season.
+Only Willie Mays and Hank Aaron had ever done that before.
 In addition to his offensive domination, he won his second of five consecutive Gold Glove awards.

-One of my favorite and most appropriate memories of Murphy from this season was when he cut his hand during a game colliding against the outfield wall.
-He received nine stitches for his efforts.
+One of my favorite memories of Murphy from this season was when he cut his hand during a game colliding against an outfield wall.
+He received nine stitches.
 He was supposed to miss about a week, ending his streak at 676 consecutive games.
 The next night, Murphy entered the game as a pinch-hitter and hit a home run off of Dwight Gooden, as the New York Mets ace lost his bid for a shutout.
 As was typical of Murphy and the Braves during this time, he provided the only offense of the evening in an 8-1 loss.

 The last great season of Murphy’s career was 1987 when he hit a career high 44 round trippers.
 At one point during the year, Murphy reached base in 74 consecutive games, which is good for third all-time.

 Murphy was able to achieve undeniable greatness during this decade despite playing on mostly terrible teams.
-Aside from 1982 and 1983 the Braves finished well below the MLB average in terms of runs scored per game every single season.
-In fact, three different times during the decade they finished second-to-last in terms of runs scored in all of baseball.
-In spite of having the deck stacked against him, he still put up impressive numbers that are worthy of the Hall of Fame.
+Aside from 1982 and 1983 the Braves finished well below the MLB average in terms of runs scored per game every season.
+Three different times during the decade they finished second-to-last in terms of runs scored in all baseball.
+In spite of having the deck stacked against him, he still put up impressive numbers worthy of the Hall of Fame.

 Hall of Fame Comparisons